WoodWing/csde-components-boilerplate/docs/PROPERTIES.md

 ### `select`

 Dropdown with options.
-Each option has a value that's applied to the dataType.
+Each option has a value that's applied to the `dataType`.
 One option must have an empty value, which is the default value.

 Example of `select` control:
 ```